The Best 7-Day Scotland Itinerary

 • Perle Oban Hotel Spa – located right in the heart of the town, upscale Victorian hotel right by the sea.
 Large terrace to have a drink and watch the ferries go by.
 Spa on site if you hiked in Arrochar and need to relax your muscles.

-Day 4 of your scotland travel itinerary – The Road to Skye
+Day 4 – The Road to Skye

 Fill up on breakfast at your accommodation and hit the road!
 Glencoe is 45 minutes north of Oban and is one of the best things to see in Scotland.
 Your jaw will drop as you drive through it and your partner will say “Wow!” every other minute (before he curses at a semi truck careening by you on a road that feels just a wee bit too small for semis).